-My research and teaching interests revolve around theories related to resource governance and rural development.
-I study how people organize around natural resources and act in relation to changing political landscapes, new environmental conditions, and investigate how this impinges on resource governance and access.
-Currently I am engaged in research in three interrelated themes: Institutions and resource governance, hydropolitics and large scale land transactions, and the role of commons for understanding broader rural development processes.
-Recently I have also developed an interest in exploring issues related to scale in agriculture and issues connected to the so called back to nature movement.
+My research and teaching interests revolve around issues related to natural resource governance and rural development.
+I study how people organize around natural resources and act in relation to changing political landscapes, new urban-rural migration patterns (back-to-the-land migration), and investigate how this impinges on resource governance and how rural areas and food systems are transformed.
 My research and teaching interests are interdisciplinary in character and embrace perspectives found in political ecology, anthropology, agrarian history and rural sociology.

-3. Introductory course in Rural Development (15 credit course)
+· Introductory course in Rural Development Studies (15 credit course)

-My research interests broadly revolve around three interlinked themes:
+My research interests broadly revolve around three themes: